freenode/jbnc/README.md

 Then launch the web page in the browser at `http://127.0.0.1:8889`

-The web page is designed to be used with a proxy pass from nginx or httpd.
+The web page is designed to be used with a proxy from nginx or httpd, by creating a subdomain like https://j-bnc.domain.com and configuring the proxy:

 For nginx, something like:

 ```
 server {
-    ...
+    listen 443 ssl;
+    server_name j-bnc.domain.com;

+    ssl_certificate /path/to/your/certificate.crt;
+    ssl_certificate_key /path/to/your/private.key;

-    location /adminpanel {
+    location / {
         proxy_pass http://127.0.0.1:8889;
         ...
     }